-- Or, explore actual costs on Momondo.
-Prices change, but you can get a good idea of cost with it.
+- Or, explore actual air travel costs on MOMONDO.
+Prices change as flights fill, but you can get a good idea of cost using this tool.

 - Add in luggage costs ($30 per checked bag each direction).

-- Also calculate cost of airport transfers to hotel or cost of rental car for the trip.
+- Add in the cost of airport transfers to the hotel or the cost of rental car for the trip.
 I use a quick figure of $100 for airport transfers each way and $25/day for car rental (which is low).